Al Alburquerque: Long Island Ducks

 On February 16, 2023, Alburquerque signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In 50 relief outings, he recorded a 3.65 ERA with 47 strikeouts and 7 saves across 44 1/3 innings pitched.

+Olmecas de Tabasco

+On October 18, 2023, Alburquerque signed with the Olmecas de Tabasco of the Mexican League.
+In 20 relief appearances, he posted a 1–1 record with a 7.50 ERA and 16 strikeouts across 18 innings pitched in 2024.
+On July 1, 2024, Alburquerque was released by Tabasco.

+Long Island Ducks (second stint)

+On July 19, 2024, Alburquerque signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In 21 appearances for the Ducks, he posted a 2–1 record and 3.66 ERA with 24 strikeouts and 2 saves across 19 2/3 innings of relief.
+Alburquerque became a free agent following the season.

+On July 1, 2025, Alburquerque re-signed with Long Island.
+He made one appearance for the Ducks, failing to record an out after allowing two runs on one hit and three walks.
+Alburquerque was released by Long Island on July 12.

 Pitching style

 Alburquerque is a three-pitch pitcher.
 He throws a hard four-seam fastball that ranges between 94 and 98 mph, and his "out pitch" is a downward-breaking slider that ranges between 85 and 88 mph.
 The slider is his most common pitch, especially with two strikes in the count; it has a 60% whiff rate, the fifth-highest for a slider among relief pitchers since the 2007 season.

 His best pitch is what scouts call the "Cross Curve" that "breaks this way, and then that way."

 His strikeouts per 9 innings pitched ratio is above the league average, sitting at 10.7 through the end of the 2017 season.
 He also has a high walk rate at 5.0 per 9 innings.
 Alburquerque was effective in the 2011 season at stranding inherited baserunners, allowing only 3 of 31 to score.